 The Anna Stewart Memorial Project is a week-long program during which women from diverse workplaces and occupations spend time together discussing work and issues that affect union women.

-It is fitting memorial to a former active Victorian union official who died tragically in 1983, aged 35.
+The project is fitting memorial to a former active Victorian union official who passed away in 1983, aged 35.
 Her involvement with the union movement began at a time when women workers were poorly paid, lacked job security and skills recognition.

 Disappointingly, women are still fearful of job insecurity, are paid poor wages and are still under-represented in decision-making structures.

-- To promote a greater awareness of the particular needs of female union members and the important contributions women can make to the development and growth of their union.
+- Discuss the particular needs of female union members and the difference women leaders can make to the development and growth of their union.